panchnayak/portworx-poc/px-rancher/README.md

 # Deploying Portworx on EKS using Rancher

+Portworx is a Software Definded Storage (SDS) overlay for any Container Orchestration Platform i.e any CNCF compliant Kubernetes (K8s) or Hashicorp Nomad application deployment platform.

-Rancher is a K8s Management and Orchestration Platform.
+Rancher is a K8s Cluster Management software, which can deploy and manage kubernetes on a veriety of Cloud and on-premise platforms.

+# Deploying Rancher ob AWS using Terraform

 This will Create a Quick Rancher SingleNode Cluster Instances on AWS and you Can access it using the public IP address or DNS name of the Instance.